 Executive Overview

-This report provides a forensic and adversarial analysis of Chapter 11: Landscape and Visual (LV) of the Western Renewables Link (WRL) Environmental Effects Statement (EES).
+This report provides an analysis of Chapter 11: Landscape and Visual (LV) of the Western Renewables Link (WRL) Environmental Effects Statement (EES).
 Acting as an expert environmental impact assessment specialist, this evaluation scrutinizes the EES documentation against Victorian legislation, EES Scoping Requirements, and industry best practices.

 The analysis reveals significant deficiencies and inconsistencies within the EES's LV assessment.
 While the EES outlines a methodology, its application frequently lacks the rigor, transparency, and evidence-based justification required for such a major infrastructure project.
 Key flaws include subjective impact rating justifications, inadequate consideration of heritage landscape impacts, and an overreliance on design mitigation without robust evidence of effectiveness.
 The EES's compliance with the core Scoping Requirement objective—to "avoid, or minimise where avoidance is not possible, and manage potential adverse effects on landscape and visual amenity"—is questionable due to the acceptance of high residual impacts in sensitive areas.